 HITRUST is addressing the challenges organizations face when engaging with their cloud service providers by creating the industry’s first commonly-accepted model for sharing control responsibility in the cloud—the HITRUST Shared Responsibility Model (HITRUST SRM).

 Benefits of adopting a common model to share cloud control security and privacy:

-- To ensure cloud service providers can communicate appropriate security and privacy assurances relating to the controls associated with the services a customer has contracted
+- Ensures cloud service providers can communicate appropriate security and privacy assurances relating to the controls associated with the services a customer is using

-- To supply better guidance on the delineation of control ownership, including clarifying the more nuanced, partially shared controls that organizations rely upon
+- Supplies better guidance on the delineation of control ownership, including clarifying the more nuanced, partially shared controls that organizations rely upon

-- To simplify the process of a cloud customers’ own assurance processes by enabling and streamlining control inheritance while promoting full awareness and managed risk
+- Simplifies the process of a cloud customers’ own assurance processes by enabling and streamlining control inheritance, while promoting full awareness and managed risk (Assess Once, Inherit Many)

-The HITRUST Shared Responsibility Matrix is designed to solve the challenge of the lack of a common language that is needed for organizations to have a productive dialogue around cloud supply chain risk, helping reach an agreement on how to parse out control responsibility and control inheritance between tenants and their cloud service providers while still maintaining confidence that nothing will fall through the cracks.
+The HITRUST Shared Responsibility Matrix (HITRUST SR Matrix) is a resource that helps customers have a productive dialogue around cloud supply chain risk, helping reach an agreement on how to parse out control responsibility and control inheritance between tenants and cloud service providers.

 - An “out-of-box” baseline template with pre-populated shared responsibility and inheritance for the cloud.